ndgeniebla/phaser-mkdocs/docs/set-4.md

     Notice how in this step, the name of the sprite is not the same as the name of the variable.
     If your sprites are not rendering, it might be because you used the wrong value for the key of our sprite.
 While it can be helpful to have your assets share a name with your variables, it can cause confusion in larger projects where you might have to reuse the asset elsewhere.

-    For example, if we called both variables `paddle` the game would get confused as to which player we are referring to.
+    ???
+Danger "Click To See An Example"
+        ``` JS title="example.js" linenums="1"

+        let paddle;
+        let paddle;

+        function create() {
+            ball = this.physics.add.sprite(
+                //...
+            )

+            paddle = this.physics.add.sprite(
+                this.physics.world.bounds.width - (ball.body.width / 2), // x parameter with an offset
+                this.physics.world.bounds.height / 2, // y parameter with an offset
+                `paddle`
+            )

+            paddle = this.physics.add.sprite(
+                ball.body.width / 2 + 1, // x parameter with an offset
+                this.physics.world.bounds.height / 2, // y parameter with an offset
+                `paddle`
+            )
+        };
+        ```

 <br>
 2. Now lets add collision to our paddles.
-When adding collision- you have to use seperate methods for collision between game objects and a game object and the world.
+When adding collision- you have to use seperate methods for collision between game objects and a game object and the world. `this.physics.add.collider` takes two game objects as inputs and creates collision between those two objects. `gameObject.setCollideWorldBounds` adds collision between a game object and your screen.

 ``` JS title="game.js" linenums="1" hl_lines="14-15 17-18"